sharpstef/ecg-iot-simulator/README.md

   ```
   $ cf push
   ```
+10. Follow the instructions for adding a device to the Watson IoT foundation: https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/

+11. Fill in the form for settings in the user interface:

 ##Run the app locally
 1. If you do not already have a Bluemix account, [sign up here](https://console.ng.bluemix.net/registration/)